Five takeaways from primaries in Wisconsin, Minnesota and beyond - NewsBreak

 Vermont poised to make history

-Vermont is set to send the first female and openly gay lawmaker to represent the state on Capitol Hill after the state’s president pro tempore, Becca Balint, won the Democratic primary for the at-large House seat on Tuesday.
+Vermont is set to send the first woman and openly gay representative to represent the state on Capitol Hill after the state’s President pro tempore Becca Balint won the Democratic primary for the at-large House seat on Tuesday.

-Balint defeated Lt.
-Gov. Molly Gray to represent the seat currently held by Rep. Peter Welch (D), who is running for Senate.
+Balint defeated Vermont Lt.
+Gov. Molly Gray to represent the seat currently held by Senate candidate and Rep. Peter Welch (D-Vt.).

 “We proved them wrong.
 I was the long shot.
 I was the underdog,” Balint told her supporters at an election night party, according to Seven Days.
 “But this campaign wasn’t built on connections.
 It was built on relationships.”